notwaldorf/notwaldorf.github.com/_posts/2019-02-22-on-tfjs-datasync.markdown

 This is a quick post that tries to clarify why doing this **synchronously** is probably bad and will leave your UI really janky.
-[Nikhil](https://twitter.com/nsthorat) (who like, birthed TensorFlow.js) was kind enough to explain this to me recently, so I figured I'd return the favour, with fewer meeps and more mistakes.
+[Nikhil](https://twitter.com/nsthorat) (who like, birthed TensorFlow.js, bless) was kind enough to explain this to me recently, so I figured I'd return the favour, with fewer meeps and more mistakes.

 ## Downloading and Uploading